 With the ability of IoT to analyze huge amounts of information in real-time, smart buildings system based on IoT technology has found use in office premises, as they allow to adjust and customize a workplace in accordance with current needs and requirements.
 For instance, an IoT buildings system can track the staff location and movements, identifying where employees spend most of their time throughout the day.
 As a result, the system will determine offices and locations that are not used efficiently and can be further rented.

 Furthermore, IoT enhances workforce productivity by automating repetitive tasks such as swiping access cards, easily checking real-time occupancy of conference rooms, and tracking assets.
-For this purpose, Softengi has developed Smart Door Unlocking System, which allows to easily unlock doors by scanning four fingers with a mobile camera.
+For this purpose, Softengi has developed Smart Door Unlocking System, which allows unlocking doors by scanning four fingers with a mobile camera.
 By connecting a fingertip scanning system with hardware installed in the door, users can distantly control door locking and unlocking by presenting their fingers to the camera of their App.

 Portfolio Risk Management